 Aims and Scope

-The Journal will publish high-quality peer-reviewed articles addressing most aspects of therapeutic, molecular and biochemical research on venoms .
+The Journal will publish high-quality peer-reviewed articles addressing most aspects of therapeutic, molecular, biochemical and evolutionary research on venoms, and envenomation.
 The Journal aims at providing an efficient route to fast-track publication, within 10-12 weeks of manuscript submission if accepted.
 Furthermore, manuscripts will be made available online in their final form generally within 2-3 weeks of final acceptance.

 The Journal will be primarily published online but on sufficient demand for printed version journal hard copies may also be provided to individuals and institutions.